Skip to content

 Beinn Bhreac (Meall Dubh) — common questions

-Beinn Bhreac (Meall Dubh) is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 546m of ascent and takes most walkers 4-6 hours.
+On the OutdoorSCOT scale, Beinn Bhreac (Meall Dubh) comes in at 4/5 — challenging.
+Expect roughly 13km and 546m of ascent on the usual route — 4-6 hours for most parties.
 Terrain: Estate road for several miles of the approach — bring a bike.

-Where do I park for Beinn Bhreac (Meall Dubh)?
+Where should I park to climb Beinn Bhreac (Meall Dubh)?

 Standard parking is at NH230873 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Beinn Bhreac (Meall Dubh)?
+When should I climb Beinn Bhreac (Meall Dubh)?

 The standard good-weather months for Beinn Bhreac (Meall Dubh) are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.